-For the "Pure current" model type the bed load and suspended load is calculated separately.
-For the "Pure current - Multi fraction/Multi layer" model and "Wayes and current" model it is the total load that is used.
+For the "Pure current" model type and the "3D Flow field" model type, the bed load and suspended load is calculated separately.
+For the "Pure current - Multi fraction/Multi layer" model and "Waves and current" model it is the total load that is used.